Zachhaaa/zachpuglia-portfolio/content/hotend-adapter.md

  - The X-carriage that holds the bearings and moves on the X-axis
  - The fan
  - The hotend
- - The position of the previous hotend, so the nozzle position does not change
+ - The position of the previous hotend, so the nozzle position does not change.

-The hotend is held in using 2 screws that sandwich the top of the hotend.
+The hotend is held in place using 2 screws that sandwich the top of the hotend.

 The fan blows on the hotend to prevent heat creep.